Waht the Indians on how we do yoga in the West: "Okay, but call it ' fitness '

 For the founder of Himalayan Yoga Valley, Lalit Kumar, which hides the Western practice of yoga in the West is much ego.
 "I don't understand how you can learn yoga in a month, or a year, is impossible, because yoga is a lifelong learning."
 That is the first thing I teach to my students.
 Before you begin to speak of the asanas (postures), I teach them the history that is behind, where yoga comes from".
 And that Kumar, who combines his teachings in Goa and in Ireland, recognizes that there are good teachers in the West.
 "I am referring to those who have learned the discipline in India, but are not all.
 Gyms are full of teachers who do not know what each asana can do for your body, physically and mentally.
 Everything is focused on physical exercise, without any holistic basis", he complains.

-El artículo original HERE
+The original article HERE